Decay of correlations in the monomer-dimer model: Model and main result

-\begin{remark}Concerning the decay of dimer-dimer covariances, our theorem above improves the result of \cite{vandenBerg, vandenBergSteif} which states that $c=O(\rho^2)$ in the limit as $\rho \to 0$.
-We remark, however, that it is still an open problem to show that $c =O(\sqrt{\rho})$. \end{remark}
+\begin{remark}Concerning the decay of dimer-dimer covariances, our theorem above improves the result of \cite{vandenBerg, vandenBergSteif} which states that $c=\Omega(\rho^2)$ in the limit as $\rho \to 0$.
+We remark, however, that it is still an open problem to show that $c =\Omega(\sqrt{\rho})$. \end{remark} \begin{remark} The constant $c^\prime$ and a lower bound on $\tilde{c}$ can be written explicitly and follow directly from the proof of Theorem \ref{theorem:maintheorem}. \end{remark}